K-Rawson/Commando/README.md

 ## Development

 To develop Commando, you need to have Unity 2023.2.3f1 or later installed on your computer.

-You also need to have access to our custom console, which is a proprietary asset that we developed in-house.
+### Requirements
+- Windows 10/11
+- Unity 2023.2.3f1

  Then, follow these steps:

 - Clone this repository to your local machine.
 - Open the project folder in Unity Hub.